abukhadra/Quran/README.md

 ## Status
 The project is still in its early stages,
-currently the library provides a basic parser which reads the Quran data from the file src/data/quran.txt,
+Currently the library provides a basic parser which reads the Quran data from the file src/data/quran.txt,
 and builds a syntax tree consisting of three types of elements: Surah (Chapter), Ayah (Verse), Word.